Skip to main content

 Logical operators: AND vs. OR

-AND Operator: Use the AND operator when you want all specified conditions to be met for a visitor to be included in your segment.
+AND Operator: Use the AND operator (select If all from the dropdown) when you want all specified conditions to be met for a visitor to be included in your segment.
 This operator is ideal for narrowing your target audience to those who meet all of your defined criteria.

 • Example: If you set an AND condition for visitors who are “New Visitors” AND “On Mobile”, only visitors who are both new to your site and accessing it via a mobile device will be included in the segment.

-OR Operator: Use the OR operator when you want a visitor to meet any one of the specified conditions to be included in your segment.
+OR Operator: Use the OR operator (select If any from the dropdown) when you want a visitor to meet any one of the specified conditions to be included in your segment.
 This operator broadens your target audience to include visitors who meet any one of your criteria.

 • Example: If you set an OR condition for visitors who are “New Visitors” OR “On Mobile”, visitors who are either new to your site or accessing it via a mobile device will be included in the segment.